vrifftech/mdledit/EMBEDDED_SUPERMODELS.md

 Use `node_path` or `relative_path` rather than `node_name` as the unique key.
 K2 `S_Male02` contains two nodes named `w_Longsword`, one under each hand.

-## Provenance

-The tables and compiled-in arrays were generated from the ten binary MDL files supplied for this change.
-SHA-256 hashes are recorded in the summary and node tables.
-The original binary models are not included in this repository.